-A: While there is no requirement that Enhancement workers be Aboriginal themselves, many of our staff have indigenous backgrounds.
-They may be from local First Nations, or may be far from their traditional communities.
+A: We endeavour to hire Aboriginal people into Enhancement workers into positions themselves, so many of our staff have indigenous backgrounds.
+They may be Métis, or from local First Nations, or may be far from their traditional communities.
 Some staff have mixed heritage but are proud to connect to their aboriginal background.

 A: Cultural presentations are delivered by our District Cultural Facilitators.
 These staff members are hired because of their knowledge of particular traditional teachings and practices, and share them with schools.
-Bookings are done via Aboriginal Services by emailing a request form to Paula James.
-(The request form can be found by logging in to the HUB, going to the Aboriginal Services Page and visiting the “About” tab - look under “Documents”)
+Schools can book what we are calling a "First Peoples in Residence" week.

 A: Although this can be a challenging subject, it is part of the curriculum.
 Teaching about this terrible time in Canadian history is part of acknowledging the truth about policies and practices that have harmed Aboriginal peoples, culture and communities.
 There are many books, web-based resources and downloadables that will help, along with support from the Aboriginal Helping Teachers.
 Every year, Orange Shirt Day allows schools to introduce this topic in age-appropriate ways.

 A: The province provides funding to the district so we can deliver enhanced education programs and services for Aboriginal students.
 At registration, parents are given an opportunity to self identify as being of Aboriginal ancestry.
 In addition to self-identification, parents can opt in (or out) of receiving services from Aboriginal Education.
-For the 2016-17 school year, Surrey has 3207 students with Aboriginal background.
+From year to year, Surrey typically has in the neighbourhood of 3200 students with Aboriginal background.

 A: Because it is part of the provincial curriculum, all teachers are entrusted with teaching Aboriginal content and perspectives in schools.
 Teachers are supported by our 3 Aboriginal Helping Teachers (two Elementary, one Secondary) who provide workshops, work with individual teachers and offer email support.
-District Cultural Facilitators can be booked for presentations.
+District Cultural Facilitators can be booked as part of the “First Peoples in residence” program.
 While your AEA or ACYCW may have individual expertise to share, this is not part of their job expectations.